 ---|---|

-✔ Provides a 2-, 5-, and 10-year risk of recurrence using a clinically validated tool (ROKS (Risk of Kidney Stones) 2014 nomogram). ✔ Provides lifestyle recommendations to help reduce an individual’s risk – average daily water intake and dietary advice. ✔ Individuals can set reminder notifications to maintain adequate water intake. ✔ Educational content (including YouTube videos) on surgical intervention options for kidney stones. ✔ Can take the test multiple times without losing any data already entered on food and water intake. ✔ Designed and developed by a team of Urologists. |
+✔ Provides 2-, 5-, and 10-year risks of recurrence using a clinically validated tool called the ROKS (Risk of Kidney Stones) 2014 nomogram. ✔ Provides lifestyle recommendations to help reduce your risk, eg, average daily water intake and dietary advice. ✔ You can set reminder notifications to maintain adequate water intake. ✔ Educational content (including YouTube videos) on surgical options for kidney stones. ✔ You can take the test multiple times without losing any data already entered on food and water intake. ✔ Designed and developed by a team of urologists. |

-✘ A lot of medical and technical jargon throughout the app which can make it challenging to use. ✘ May not be applicable to all ethnic groups – the input data for ethnicity only allows users to choose Caucasian or other. ✘ Input of dietary intake – only available in Russian language, use of this feature is limited. |
+✘ A lot of medical and technical jargon throughout the app which can make it challenging to use. ✘ May not be applicable to all ethnic groups – the input data for ethnicity only allows you to choose Caucasian or other. ✘ Input of dietary intake – only available in Russian language, use of this feature is limited. |

 Clinical review